syncfusion-content/winui-docs/winui/Linear-Gauge/animation.md

 ![pointer animation](images/animation/animation_duration.gif)

-## Animation Easing Function
+## Animation easing function

 The `AnimationEasingFunction` property of pointer allows you to change the easing function.
-The default value `AnimationEasingFunction` property is null.
+The default value of `AnimationEasingFunction` property is null.

 {% tabs %}